Skip to main content

 • MK-677 (Ibutamoren) ∞ An oral growth hormone secretagogue that stimulates GH release by mimicking the action of ghrelin.
 It can increase GH and IGF-1 levels, supporting muscle mass, bone density, and sleep architecture.

 These peptides, by increasing endogenous GH levels, can improve metabolic function, which is directly relevant to brain energy.
-Enhanced cellular repair, improved sleep, and better body composition all contribute to a more energetic and resilient physiological state, supporting during hormonal transitions.
+Enhanced cellular repair, improved sleep, and better body composition all contribute to a more energetic and resilient physiological state, supporting cognitive function during hormonal transitions.

 Other Targeted Peptides